CLI Options

 Execution Options

-suppress output (true/false)# Environment variables override CLI options
+CURL_RUNNER_VERBOSEenable verbose output (true/false)CURL_RUNNER_OUTPUToutput file pathCURL_RUNNER_QUIETsuppress output (true/false)# Environment variables override CLI options

 CURL_RUNNER_TIMEOUT=10000 curl-runner tests/